 To prepare mentally and emotionally for an exam, you may want to employ the following strategies:

 - Get plenty of sleep the night before the exam, even if you feel that you need every minute to study.
-If you haven’t managed to acquire the needed knowledge in the days leading up to the test, you probably won’t be able to make up for the lost time in one night.

 - Come up with a plan for a worst-case scenario – imagine different situations that could challenge you and determine adequate solutions.
-Knowing you’re prepared for all possible scenarios will give you much-needed serenity.

 - Drink plenty of water and exercise in the days leading up to the test.
 Proper nutrition and exercise will help you control stress hormones and feel more in control of your emotions.